 B.6 This section evaluates the relative cost effectiveness of different types of gilt issuance.
-Chart B.1 displays the shapes of the nominal and real spot yield curves as of end-January 2016, 2018 and 2020.
+Chart B.1 displays the shapes of the nominal and real spot yield curves as of end-January 2019, 2020 and 2021.
 Both nominal and real yield curves have shifted downward over the years.
-The steepness of the curve has also been declining, especially for nominal gilts.

-Chart B.1 Nominal and real spot yield curves (as of end-January 2016, 2018 and 2020)
+Chart B.1 Nominal and real spot yield curves (as of end-January 2019, 2020 and 2021)